sharptech-labs/aplus1202-linux-labs/README.md

 # A+ Core 2 Linux Lab

-This repository documents my hands-on Linux VM labs and troubleshooting exercises in Hyper-V.
+This repository documents my hands-on Linux VM lab
-I am using Ubuntu 24.04.3 LTS to practice the Linux objectives for the CompTIA A+ 220-1202 exam.
+I am using Ubuntu 24.04.3 LTS
 The core focus of this repository is to practice and demonstrate a working knowledge of the common features and tools of the Linux client/desktop operating system
+I have documentented how to set up a Linux VM in Hyper-V, some troubleshooting you may run into, as well as my notes and observations while doing excersices regarding the objectives for the CompTIA A+ 220-1202 exam
+You can follow along with my steps to set this lab up on your computer and learn the objectives for the exam

 ---